City Commitment to Advancing Racial Equity

 - June 17 – Mayor Leighty, City Manager Geyer and Chief May held a Telephone Town Hall on public safety.

-- July 10 - The Police Department 360 Assessment will be made available to the public.
-There will also be an on-line comment form for residents to give feedback and ask questions to be addressed at the July 29 telephone town hall.
+- July 10 - The Police Department 360 Assessment was made available to the public.
+There is also an online comment form for residents to give feedback and ask questions that were addressed at the July 29 telephone town hall.

-- July 22 - Berry Dunn will present recommendations and findings to City Council in a study session from 6 to 8 p.m.
-This is a session for council to hear a presentation on the full report and to ask questions.
+- July 22 - Berry Dunn presented recommendations and findings to City Council in a study session.
+Council heard a presentation on the full report and also asked questions.

-- July 29 - A telephone town hall is scheduled.
-This is a virtual opportunity specifically focused on responding to community questions about the report.
+- July 29 - A telephone town hall specifically focused on responding to community questions about the report.